xpack-dev-tools/clang-xpack/tests/scripts/README.md

-# Scripts to test the xPack GCC
+# Scripts to test the xPack clang

 The binaries can be available from one of the pre-releases: